Diverse cultures, 0ne community

 Here are some of the ways we develop a diverse Christian community at our university:

-Multnomah University employs a full-time vice president of diversity and inclusion, Dr. Jessica Taylor, who also serves on the president’s council as one of the senior leaders responsible for the overall leadership of the university.
-The Department of Cultural Integration is housed in the executive wing of the university, allowing access to senior-level leadership for our underrepresented populations.
+Multnomah University employs a full-time vice president of Diversity & Inclusive Development, Dr. Jessica Taylor, who also serves on the president’s council as one of the senior leaders responsible for the overall leadership of the university.
+Diversity & Inclusive Development is housed in the executive wing of the university, allowing access to senior-level leadership for our underrepresented populations.

 The Multicultural Center